A conversation earlier today made me realize that some buyers who haven’t spent much time in Chinese factories have some common misconceptions.

-We invoice only 50% of a day spent only on traveling, but it ends up in the cost nonetheless.
+We invoice only 50% of a day spent only on travelling, but it ends up in the cost nonetheless.
 It is not a rare occurrence.

 Before going in an inspection, he/she needs to study the client’s documents, in case it is a one-shot job.
 It is unnecessary for regular, high-volume clients because the staff gets specific training, but that’s not feasible for all clients.

-When he shows up, he doesn’t walk in to the factory and directly opens cartons.
+When he shows up, he doesn’t walk into the factory and directly open cartons.
 After that, he doesn’t start rapidly checking in a whirl of professional silence.
 Like any professional in any country, there are necessary introduction steps.

 People don’t think about the counting & sampling process, for example.
 Doing it right takes time.
 And doing it wrong means the report can’t be trusted…

 And what consumes a lot of time is putting the findings together in a way that is easy to understand.
 It usually can’t be done at the factory, where sales reps of quality technicians might not let the inspector work in good conditions.
 In some cases, the tone of discussions is downright aggressive, and there is no way to collect one’s thoughts.
 So, that’s about 1 hour of focused work to do outside the factory.